-Recently Mr. Nicholas and co-counsel appeared at the United States Supreme Court in a landmark case involving the intersection between arbitration agreements and federal law; tried a multi-week class action in the Los Angeles Superior Court; prevailed in a jury trial in the San Diego Superior Court; obtained a $1.8 million settlement during trial in the Orange County Superior Court; arbitrated a multi-week business litigation dispute before a retired Superior Court judge; and lectured law students on taking a case from District Court through the United States Supreme Court.
+Recently Mr. Nicholas and co-counsel appeared at the United States Supreme Court in a landmark case involving the intersection between arbitration agreements and federal law; tried a multi-week class action in the Los Angeles Superior Court; prevailed in a jury trial in the San Diego Superior Court; obtained a $1.8 million settlement during trial in the Orange County Superior Court; and won a $4 million recovery in a AAA arbitration of a business litigation dispute; and lectured law students on taking a case from District Court through the United States Supreme Court.
 In August 2011 Mr. Nicholas won a multi-week jury trial in Orange County Superior Court.

 San Diego Attorney Journal

 • University of Arizona College of Law (J.D., cum laude, 1995)

 • University of California at San Diego (B.S., cum laude, 1992)

 • Cohen v.
 Robert Bosch Tool where Mr. Nicholas and his partner successfully obtained a $5 million class action settlement for claims related to saws that were mislabeled as “Made in the USA”;

 • FCC, LLC v.
 Mizuho Medy Co.
 Ltd., et al. where Mr. Nicholas defeated claims exceeding $6 million in against a Japanese multi-national corporation, Mizuho Medy Co.
 Ltd. He successfully affirmed the dismissal after oral argument before the Ninth Circuit Court of Appeal.
 Mr. Nicholas also helped secure a six-figure award of attorneys’ fees for his client, helping to recover significant defense costs.